Last updated on August 26th, 2025 at 04:22 am

 If you wanted to live in the mountains of North Dakota or South Dakota, make it happen.
 There are lots of states where taxes and the cost of living are lower than they are in tax-heavy states such as Illinois, California, Washington, New York, and more.
 Find an area where you are not paying out 50% of your income for rent or a mortgage payment.

-Those articles about the best states don’t have a clue about the best places in those states to live are located.
-The writers probably live in crowded cities and have not experienced on or near a beach or in a forest.
+Those articles about the best states don’t have a clue about the best places in those states to live.
+The writers probably live in crowded cities and have not experienced or been near a beach or in a forest.

 You have lots of options